arago/hiro-batch-client-python/src/README.md

     "status": "success|fail",
     "entity": "vertex|edge|timeseries|attachment|undefined",
     "action": "create|update|delete|undefined",
+    "order": 0  # order of the commands in which they were sent to the graph.
     "data": {
         "<On success>": "<Data of the result of the command.>", "<On fail>": "<Dict with a copy of the original data of the command.>"